 The decision to initiate mechanical ventilation should be based on clinical judgment that considers the entire clinical situation and not simple numeric criteria.
 However, mechanical ventilation should not be delayed until the patient is in extremis.

 Normal inspiration generates negative intrapleural pressure, which creates a pressure gradient between the atmosphere and the alveoli, resulting in air inflow.
 In mechanical ventilation, the pressure gradient results from increased (positive) pressure of the air source.

 Peak airway pressure is measured at the airway opening (Pao) and is routinely displayed by mechanical ventilators.
-It represents the total pressure needed to push a volume of gas into the lung and is composed of pressures resulting from inspiratory flow resistance (resistive pressure), the elastic recoil of the lung and chest wall (elastic pressure), and the alveolar pressure present at the beginning of the breath (positive end-expiratory pressure [PEEP]—see Figure: Components of airway pressure during mechanical ventilation, illustrated by an inspiratory-hold maneuver.).
+It represents the total pressure needed to push a volume of gas into the lung and is composed of pressures resulting from inspiratory flow resistance (resistive pressure), the elastic recoil of the lung and chest wall (elastic pressure), and the alveolar pressure present at the beginning of the breath (positive end-expiratory pressure [PEEP]—see figure Components of airway pressure).
 Thus

 Elastic pressure is the product of the elastic recoil of the lungs and chest wall (elastance) and the volume of gas delivered.
 For a given volume, elastic pressure is increased by increased lung stiffness (as in pulmonary fibrosis) or restricted excursion of the chest wall or diaphragm (eg, in tense ascites or massive obesity).
 Because elastance is the inverse of compliance, high elastance is the same as low compliance.